AuritrackAuritrack

 Why Starting Early Matters

 Time is the most critical variable in compound interest.
 An investor who starts at age 25 with $200 per month at 8% will have approximately $702,000 by age 65.
 Someone who starts at age 35 with the same contributions will have only $298,000 — less than half, despite only missing 10 years.
 The first investor contributed $96,000, while the second contributed $72,000.
 The $24,000 difference in contributions produced over $400,000 more in wealth, illustrating why every year of delay has a compounding cost.
+None of that happens without a monthly surplus to invest in the first place, which is the harder half of the problem.
+Our guide on how to save money covers where that surplus actually comes from and how to make the contribution automatic so the curve above stops being hypothetical.

 Compounding Frequency Explained